 cans as spies, terrorists, inassimilable foreigners, or model minorities

-systemic racism targeting Asian Americans and Pacific Islanders."
+of systemic racism targeting Asian Americans and Pacific Islanders."

 arriving in the United States, they have been met with hostility and

-rejection, often sanctioned by state and federal legislation.
+rejection, often sanctioned. by state and federal legislation.
 The sad

 part is that so little has changed.